By Colin Barry, PG, CFM

 Large burning and loss of vegetation and groundcover caused by a wildfire has detrimental impacts to watersheds.
 With a wildfire, vegetation that usually absorbs precipitation and runoff is burned, which makes the affected area more vulnerable to flooding.
 Also, wildfires can “bake” the soil underground, making them temporarily impermeable, unable to soak up rain waters.
 In this instance, the soil behaves almost like concrete, increasing runoff as water is unable to saturate the ground.
 This increase in runoff and mobile sediment causes huge impacts to downstream communities.

 About the Expert:

-Colin Barry, PG, CFM, a geomorphologist with more than five years of experience using geomorphic analyses that integrate hydrology, hydraulics, sediment transport, geology, and geomorphology to develop process-based understandings of fluvial system dynamics for a wide range of projects and clients, joined Ayres three days before the Cameron Peak fire broke out.
-Before coming to Ayres, he helped municipalities in southern Colorado model and prepare for increased flooding and sediment loads resulting from the Spring Creek Fire of 2018.
+Colin Barry, PG, CFM, is a geomorphologist with more than six years of experience using geomorphic analyses that integrate hydrology, hydraulics, sediment transport, geology, and geomorphology to develop process-based understandings of fluvial system dynamics for a wide range of projects and clients.